A tale of two moduli spaces: logarithmic and multi-scale differentials: Logarithmic rubber maps

-Following \cite{Kato2000Log-smooth-defo}, the formal definition of a \emph{log curve} is a morphism of log schemes\footnote{The reader concerned about the case $g=1$, $n=0$ should rather take log algebraic spaces.} $\pi\colon X \to B$ that is proper, integral, saturated, log smooth, and has geometric fibers which are reduced and of pure dimension 1.
-This definition is rarely important to us, so rather than explicating the terms involved we present a crucial structure result (to be found in \cite{Kato2000Log-smooth-defo,Gross2013Logarithmic-Gro}).
-If $\pi\colon X \to B$ is a log curve, then the underlying map of schemes is a prestable curve, and if $x$ is a geometric point of $X$ mapping to a geometric point $b$ of $B$, then exactly one of the following three cases holds: \begin{enumerate} \item $x$ is a smooth point of $X$, and the natural map $\ghost_{B,b} \to \ghost_{X,x}$ is an isomorphism; \item $x$ is a smooth point of $X$, and there is a natural isomorphism $\ghost_{B,b} \oplus \bb N \to \ghost_{X,x}$ (in this case $x$ we say is a marked point, and we choose a total ordering on our markings to be compatible with the standard definition of marked prestable curves); \item $x$ is not a smooth point of the fiber $X_b$ (i.e. $x$ is a node), and there is a unique element $\delta_x \in \ghost_{B,b}$ and an isomorphism
+Following \cite{Kato2000Log-smooth-defo}, the formal definition of a \emph{log curve} is a morphism of log schemes\footnote{The reader concerned about the case $g=1$, $n=0$ should rather take log algebraic spaces.} $\pi\colon X \to B$ that is proper, saturated, log smooth, and has geometric fibers which are reduced and of pure dimension 1.
+This definition is rarely important to us, so rather than explicating the terms involved, we present a crucial structure result (to be found in \cite[Section~1.8]{Kato2000Log-smooth-defo}).
+If $\pi\colon X \to B$ is a log curve, then the underlying map of schemes is a prestable curve, and if $x$ is a geometric point of $X$ mapping to a geometric point $b$ of $B$, then exactly one of the following three cases holds: \begin{enumerate} \item $x$ is a smooth point of $X$, and the natural map $\ghost_{B,b} \to \ghost_{X,x}$ is an isomorphism; \item $x$ is a smooth point of $X$, and $\ghost_{X, x} \cong \ghost_{B, b} \oplus \bb N$ with the natural map $\ghost_{B, b} \to \ghost_{X, x}$ corresponding to the inclusion of the first summand (in this case we say $x$ is a marked point, and we choose a total ordering on our markings to be compatible with the standard definition of marked prestable curves); \item $x$ is not a smooth point of the fiber $X_b$ (\textit{i.e.}~$x$ is a node), and there exist a unique element $\delta_x \in \ghost_{B,b}$ and an isomorphism